ShenyiQinxin/k8s-learning/points.md

 ping -c5 192.168.55.91
 ```
 ## Exposing Applications
-### Expose a Service
+### 17. Expose a Service
-> modify svc as NodePort type
+> 1. modify svc as NodePort type
-> use LoadBalancer -> NodePort and request an external loadbalancer for the external ip
+> 2. modify svc as LoadBalancer -> NodePort and request an external loadbalancer for the external ip
-### Ingress Controller
+### 18. Ingress Controller
 > for a large number of svc to expose pods
 > ingress RBAC configures CR, SA, and CRB
 > ingress controller configures SA, daemonset, svc